cosmocode/dokuwiki-plugin-adfs/phpsaml/README.md

         // If true, SAMLResponses with an empty value at its Destination
         // attribute will not be rejected for this fact.
         'relaxDestinationValidation' => false,

+        // If true, Destination URL should strictly match to the address to
+        // which the response has been sent.
+        // Notice that if 'relaxDestinationValidation' is true an empty Destintation
+        // will be accepted.
+        'destinationStrictlyMatches' => false,

+        // If true, SAMLResponses with an InResponseTo value will be rejectd if not
+        // AuthNRequest ID provided to the validation method.
+        'rejectUnsolicitedResponsesWithInResponseTo' => false,

         // Algorithm that the toolkit will use on signing process.
 Options:
         //    'http://www.w3.org/2000/09/xmldsig#rsa-sha1'